GospelTrust/milpitas.cc/docs/content/_posts/2022-07-08-galatians-outline.md

-3:10–4:11 | Justification Is by Faith, Not by the Law 4:12-20 | The Galatians Received Their Blessings by Faith, Not by Law 4:21-31 | Law and Grace Are Mutually Exclusive 5:1–6:18 | Practical: The Gospel of Grace, Justification by Faith Applied
+3:10–4:11 | Justification Is by Faith, Not by the Law 4:12-20 | The Galatians Received Their Blessings by Faith, Not by Law 4:21-31 | Law and Grace Are Mutually Exclusive

-### The Position of Liberty: Stand Fast (5:1-12)
+### Practical: Justification by Faith Applied (5:1–6:18)

 Address | Topic
 :--- | :---
+5:1-12 | The Position of Liberty: Stand Fast
 5:13-15 | The Practice of Liberty: Serve and Love One Another 5:16-26 | The Power of Liberty: Walk by the Spirit 6:1-10 | The Performance of Liberty: Do Good to All Men